 Progress on the RAP is measured through the re-designation of beneficial use impairments (BUIs).
 A BUI is a reduction in the chemical, physical or biological integrity of the Waters of the Great Lakes sufficient to cause any of the following BUIs (Table 1).
-As of May 2014, the Detroit River Canadian AOC has 7 BUIs that are listed as impaired, 4 are not impaired, and 3 are under review.
-To date, the DRCC has collected enough information to support the re-designation of the Beach Closing BUI; it is awaiting approval by the COA Management Committee.
-The current (2014) status of the Detroit River's Canadian BUIs is listed in Table 1.
+As of January 2017, the Detroit River Canadian AOC has 7 BUIs that are listed as impaired, 6 are not impaired, and 1 requires further assessment.
+The current (2017) status of the Detroit River's Canadian BUIs is listed in Table 1.
 The table will be updated as BUIs are re-designated.
 Once actions listed in this document are completed, then an assessment of the BUI should be conducted to determine its status.
 If a BUI is found to be impaired, then next steps for remediation need to be identified.
 If no further actions are necessary and the majority of evidence shows the BUI is on its way to recovery, then the BUI should be considered for re-designation.
 Appendix 1 provides information on delisting requirements and processes.

 Table 1.
-The status of BUIs for the Detroit River Canadian Area of Concern as of May 2014.
+The status of BUIs for the Detroit River Canadian Area of Concern as of January 2017.

-BUI Name Status BUI Name Status 1.
-Restrictions on Fish and Wildlife Consumption Impaired for fish 8.
+BUI Name Status BUI Name Status Restrictions on Fish and Wildlife Consumption Impaired for fish 8.
 Eutrophication or Undesirable Algae Not Impaired 2.
 Tainting of Fish and Wildlife Flavour Not impaired (May 2014) Restrictions on Drinking Water Consumption or Taste and Odour Problems Not impaired 3.
 Degraded Fish and Wildlife Populations Impaired 10.
-Beach Closings Impaired 4.
+Beach Closings Not Impaired (January 2016) 4.
 Fish Tumours and other Deformities Impaired 11.
-Degradation of Aesthetics Impaired + 5.
+Degradation of Aesthetics Not Impaired (January 2016) 5.
 Bird or Animal Deformities or Other Reproductive Problems Impaired 12.
 Added Costs to Agriculture or Industry Not impaired 6.
 Degradation of Benthos Impaired 13.
-Degradation of Phytoplankton and Zooplankton Populations Requires further assessment‡ 7.
+Degradation of Phytoplankton and Zooplankton Populations Requires further assessment 7.
 Restrictions on Dredging Activities Impaired 14.
 Loss of Fish and Wildlife Habitat Impaired